moelbana/nyc-real-estate-pipeline/README.md

 The next step for this project is to add automated orchestration.

 * **Automated Ingestion:** Airflow DAG for yearly refresh of property sales.
-* **Incremental Loads:** The script would fetch the yearly sales data, transform it, and append it to the `fact_property_sales` table, ensuring the dashboard is always up-to-date.
+* **Incremental Loads:** The script would fetch the yearly sales data, transform it, and append it to the `fct_property_sales` table, ensuring the dashboard is always up-to-date.

 ---